-Fans congratulate Dec after his amazing job presenting Saturday Night Takeaway on his OWN
+Dec does well!
+Fans congratulate star after Saturday Night Takeaway solo stint

 Declan Donnelly joked he had 'twice the work to do' as he presented Saturday Night Takeaway without sidekick Ant McPartlin for the first time.